dckms/system-architecture/_sources/emacsway/it/sdlc/models/agile/analysis/requirements/balancing-business-technical-concerns.rst.txt

     -- "Extreme Programming Explained" 2nd edition by Kent Beck

+Кроме того, во втором издании Kent Beck упоминает книгу "Joint Application Development", и сопровождает её таким комментарием:

+    📝 "Annotated Bibliography

+    Reading a wide range of books around a topic adds to the richness of my understanding.
+Here are a few suggestions for interesting reading on ideas related to XP."

+    -- "Extreme Programming Explained" 2nd edition by Kent Beck, "Annotated Bibliography :: Project Management"

+..

+    📝 "Jane Wood and Denise Silver , Joint Application Development, 2nd edition, John Wiley and Sons, 1995; ISBN 0471042994.

+    JAD facilitators facilitate without directing, give power to people who know best how to make a decision, and eventually fade away.
+    **JAD is focused on creating a requirements document that the developers and customers agree can and should be implemented.**"

+    -- "Extreme Programming Explained" 2nd edition by Kent Beck, "Annotated Bibliography :: Project Management"

+..

+    📝 "The facilitated **JAD workshop brings key users (stakeholders) and systems professionals together to resolve their differences in a neutral, non-hostile atmosphere**.
+    **Key to the workshop is a specially trained, unbiased facilitator who is not a member of the project team and therefore has no political stake in the outcome of the workshop.**
+    The workshop will build a team that will stay together, psychologically at least, for the life of the project.

+    <...>

+    The Key Players

+    1) The Facilitator

+    The facilitator is in charge of the workshop - the guardian of the process.
+    It is the facilitator's responsibility to ensure that the expected workshop deliverables are produced and the expected consensus is achieved.
+    The facilitator is an unbiased leader who has no ties to the project.
+    He can come from some other department or from outside the company.
+    Some companies are training facilitators who work out of a facilitation center attached to the human resources department.
+    "

+    -- "`Joint Application Design.
+Business Requirements Analysis for Successful Re-engineering <https://web.archive.org/web/20090221042620/http://www.bee.net/bluebird/jaddoc.htm>`__" by Bill Jennerich

 .. index::
    single: Requirements; in balancing business and technical concerns in Scrum